Skip to main contentSkip to footer

 Research

-Seb is a neurodivergent neurodivergence researcher, approaching his research from a social science perspective.
-He is an approved PhD supervisor.
-His main research and supervisory interests focus on neurodivergence (within the neurodiversity paradigm), social justice, and student/trainee support, with particular interests in autism, ADHD, and dyslexia.
-He is also interested in epistemic injustice and ethical considerations in relation to neurodivergence research, grounded in community perspectives/desires.
+Seb approaches his research from a social science perspective.
+He is a PhD supervisor.
+His main research/supervisory interests focus on neurodivergence (within the neurodiversity paradigm), social justice, and student/trainee support, with particular interests in autism, ADHD, and dyslexia.
+He is also interested in epistemic injustice and ethical considerations around neurodivergence research, grounded in community perspectives/desires.
 He uses a mixture of qualitative and survey research designs.

 Some examples of recent and/or on-going projects include: